Description

 - Pairing and Sorting: Pair each element in

-values in descending order. - Heap to Track Minimum Values: Use a min-heap to keep track of the smallest values from
+nums1with its corresponding element innums2.
+Sort these pairs based on thenums2values in descending order. - Heap to Track Minimum Values: Use a min-heap to keep track of the smallest values from

-while iterating through the sorted pairs.
-This helps in efficiently maintaining the sum of the topk
+nums1while iterating through the sorted pairs.
+This helps in efficiently maintaining the sum of the topkelements. - Calculate Maximum Score: For each pair, if the heap size reaches

-value.
+k, calculate the score by multiplying the current sum of the topkelements by the currentnums2value.
 Update the result if this score is higher than the previous scores.

 Complexity